COLUMBIA RIVER NEWSLETTER

 Columbia River High School Plastic Recycling

 Columbia River High School will recycle plastic again this year.
 Recycling bins for plastic are located in Room 503, and both the main east and west building entries.
+We have collected more plastic this year than all of last.
+Keep up the great work!

 Mark Your Calendar-Upcoming Spring Testing Dates